CVC 21800 Failure to Yield

 CVC 21802

-The driver must stop at the stop sign,
+1. The driver must stop at the stop sign;

-Yield to any drivers that have already reached the intersection, and
+2. Then yield to any drivers who have already reached the intersection;

 “The driver of any vehicle approaching a stop sign at the entrance to, or within, an intersection shall stop as required by Section 22450.
 The driver shall then yield the right-of-way to any vehicles which have approached from another highway, or which are approaching so closely as to constitute an immediate hazard, and shall continue to yield the right-of-way to those vehicles until he or she can proceed with reasonable safety.”